GeekVape Tsunami RDA Review

 Finally, the drip tip section of the device is threaded.
 This means that the slightly conical, wide-bore Delrin tip screws into place firmly and won’t come off unless you intend to remove it.
 There is a straight-sided Delrin drip tip in the box too, and a stainless steel 510 option (with a threaded adapter so it fits in the wide opening of the top cap) if you prefer.

-Overall, the Tsunami does an excellent job in terms of design.
+Overall, the Geek Vape Tsunami RDA does an excellent job in terms of design.
 It looks great from an aesthetic perspective and offers everything you need to have a smooth building experience and get outstanding performance.

 Ease of Rebuilding